ElectronicBabylonianLiterature/ebl-api/README.md

 PEP8 checks should be enabled in PyCharm, but E501, E203, and E231 should be disabled.

+Use type hints in new code and add the to old code when making changes.

 ## Running the tests

 ```shell script